 where $H^1(X_t,\cG)$ denotes the pointed set of $t$-local $\cG$-torsors on $X$, and $[-,-]_*$ denotes the pointed homotopy classes in $\iSh(X_t)$.
 More generally, for any closed subset $Z \subset X$, $p=0,1$, we put:

 where $X/X-Z$ is pointed in the obvious way.
-According to this definition, we get a homotopy exact sequence in the classical sense (or ``lonh homotopy sequence'' in the final topos according to \Cref{df:long_htp_seq}):
+According to this definition, we get a homotopy exact sequence in the classical sense (or ``long homotopy sequence'' in the final topos according to \Cref{df:long_htp_seq}):

 In particular, the boundary map corresponds to an action of $\cG(X-Z)$ on the (pointed) set $H^1_Z(X_t,\cG)$.
-In fact, $H^*(-_t,\cG)$ is the $t$-local cohomotopy theory with support in the sense of \Cref{num:cohtp_support} represented by $B\cG)$.
+In fact, $H^*(-_t,\cG)$ is the $t$-local cohomotopy theory with support in the sense of \Cref{num:cohtp_support} represented by $B\cG$.

 We can therefore apply the previous considerations to this theory.
 For once, by taking colimits (see \Cref{prop:colimits-htp-seq}), this definition extends to any $t$-localization of $X$: given a point $x \in X$, we get in particular a homotopy exact sequence: